When an AI website builder is enough and when it is time for a real CMS

 A custom site on a real CMS looks similar on the surface.
 You still see pages, navigation, and calls to action.
 The difference is in how the content is shaped underneath.

 You get proper content types, not only pages.
 Programs, services, locations, team members, FAQs, news, events, each with fields that match what you actually need to publish.
+Platforms like Craft CMSand Statamicare built for this kind of structured content.
+They give editors clear fields and live preview instead of drag-and-drop page builders.

 You get relationships between things.
 A program can belong to a location.
 A tour can appear under summer and winter pages.
 A news item can link to the right project or initiative.